giri4it/hrms/Readme.md

-This is a project built using Backbone and Marionette.
+hrms
+====

+Gradle is the buld tool
-To execute the project use gradle tomcatRunWar
+use the command : gradle tomcatRunWar